 GBox Assist monitors driver working time and handles real-time messaging between truck drivers and shippers

-Since implementing the new communication platform MongoDB Realm Sync, events like driver updates, driver hours worked, and order status are now processed and sent to the shipper – or driver – in real time, without delay.
+Since implementing the new communication platform MongoDB Atlas Device Sync, events like driver updates, driver hours worked, and order status are now processed and sent to the shipper – or driver – in real time, without delay.
 GBox Assist customers are saving time and money with the increased visibility to fleet location, routes, fuel consumption, driver time, and more.

 Maciej Grajcarek, Head of GBox Software